 Click on a button to view a section.
 Click on the yellow arrow to return to the top.

 Free Scarecrows Crows and Corn Preschool Plan

 Subscribe to receive a free copy of an activity plan we created using ideas from this page!

 Add small twigs, hay and Fabric scraps to your art area this week.
-Kiddos can create play dough scarecrows or glue to create their own designs.
-Make "black" play dough or buy it here, and add black feathers to your Open Art Area to allow the Children to create crows.
+Kiddos can create play dough scarecrows or use glue, tape, and craft materials create their own designs.
+Make "black" play dough, and add black feathers to your open art area to allow preschoolers to make their own fall scarecrows.